mslowiak/job-hop/.ai/view-implementation-plan.md

 6. **Database Setup**: Ensure the `applications` table is accessible via Supabase.
 No RLS per-user policies are required at this stage.

-7. **Testing and Logging**: Add console logging for errors (structured JSON).
-Unit test service with mocked Supabase (e.g., @supabase/supabase-js testing utils).
-Integration test endpoint with authenticated requests.
-Verify pagination, filtering, and empty states.

-8. **Documentation Update**: Update API docs in `.ai/api-plan.md` if changes made.
+7. **Documentation Update**: Update API docs in `.ai/api-plan.md` if changes made.
 Ensure types.ts aligns (no changes needed).
 Deploy and monitor Supabase query performance.